Skip to Content

 Like misdiagnosis, which involves a medical professional providing the wrong diagnosis (or no diagnosis) to a patient, delayed diagnosis can have serious consequences.
 A delayed diagnosis occurs when a doctor or another medical professional fails to provide a timely diagnosis, leading to a delay in treatment.

 A misdiagnosis or delayed diagnosis can wreak havoc in your life.
-At Maloney Law Group, P.L.L.C., we understand the immense impact medical negligence has, which is why our San Antonio misdiagnosis lawyers fight for the maximum recoveries their clients are owed.
+At Maloney Law Group, P.L.L.C., we understand the immense impact medical negligence has, encapsulating physical, emotional, and financial challenges that affect not only the patient but entire families.
+Our goal is to ease this burden by advocating for the maximum recoveries our clients are entitled to receive.
 We can help you seek fair compensation for your additional medical bills, lost wages, and pain and suffering.
 If your loved one died due to an improper diagnosis, we can help you bring a lawsuit against the liable medical provider, hospital, or healthcare facility.

-Our team offers compassionate, personalized legal representation tailored to each client’s unique needs.
-With a team of expert medical witnesses, economists, and other specialists, we are able to analyze the true cost of your medical provider’s mistake and fight for the full, fair compensation you deserve.
+Our team offers compassionate, personalized legal representation tailored to each client's unique needs.
+With a team of adept medical witnesses, economists, and a proficient network of professionals, we are able to analyze the true financial and emotional impact of your medical provider’s mistake.
+We are committed to tirelessly working to ensure that you receive the full, fair compensation you deserve.

-Reach out to us today at (210) 361-2997 to request a no-cost, no-obligation consultation.
-There are no fees unless/until we win your case.
+Contact us today at (210) 361-2997 to request a no-cost, no-obligation consultation with our San Antonio misdiagnosis attorney.
+There are no fees unless/until we secure the compensation you are owed.

 What Makes Maloney Law Group, P.L.L.C.
 Unique?